 Design and research occupy a large proportion of the course; the research and development process of design is rehearsed through your project work.
 In parallel with theoretical research, you'll generate, communicate and evaluate all kinds of innovative ideas and concepts for furniture.
 You'll discover what design research will reveal the widest range of proposals for testing, how best to inform producers of what you have in mind and how best to evaluate concepts.

-The Cass is a community that shares a commitment to contemporary design and its global and local contexts, a passion for design in all its forms and desire to test the premises of the field.
+Our School of Art, Architecture and Design is a community that shares a commitment to contemporary design and its global and local contexts, a passion for design in all its forms and desire to test the premises of the field.
 We aspire to effect real, meaningful and beneficial change through our design work and our Furniture Design MA is a part of that vision.

 The UK furnishings industry is a large and growing part of the economy – currently one of the top three growth sectors in British industry.
 According to the British Furniture Confederation, there are about 330,000 jobs in the furnishings sector, one third of which are in the 8,000 making and manufacturing companies based in the UK, with employment and self-employment opportunities ranging from design, craft and manufacture to specification and consultancy.